 - The absence of tiredness.
 No more lethargy!

-- Slight increase in aggression (but nothing uncontrollable, if you were already a violent asshole you will you continue to be.
+- A slight increase in aggression (but nothing uncontrollable, if you were already a violent asshole you will continue to be.
 If not, you won’t be.)

 - Increase in libido and sexual stamina.

 The only aspect of Testosterone Replacement Therapy that surprised me was that it seriously improved my cognition.
 I am “sharper”, more able to seriously focus.